Volunteerism Worse Than Thankless: Alleging Criminality

 One club wouldn’t call members to help if they had joined more than two years earlier.
 One place said that anyone checking off more than two tasks in a long list was not qualified to do anything (and shouldn’t be called).
 But believing someone unqualified, even if erroneous, even if of almost all volunteers against strong evidence, is not unlawful.

 With defamation of a volunteer, the law offers no remedy for what is effectively a per se civil offense.
 Being accused of criminality is simply part of being a volunteer even in a solidly above-board nonprofit.
 The would-be volunteer just has to struggle to uncover ways of being useful anyway and still not drain the nonprofit’s money by being unnecessarily paid.
 In my experience, no CEO notices that the struggle is necessary, ongoing, and large when they think they’ve made sure of a polite welcome by their staff, but the bird’s-eye view and the worm’s-eye view don’t get reconciled.
-The accuser can repeat the accusation for decades in every copy of the book (and does) and it won’t matter to the accuser.
+The accuser can repeat the accusation for years in every copy of the book (and does) and it won’t matter to the accuser.
 For the sake of helping a movement or an organization succeed by complementing the people paid to work, we volunteers have to carry the burden alone.